 ZMA Side Effects and Cautions

-The supplement has been around many years and is likely safe in healthy people for at least 2 months of use, which was the duration in time of the studies summarized above.
+The supplement has been available for many years and is likely safe for at least two months of use in healthy people, which was the duration of the studies summarized above.
 General guidelines to reduce the chances of adverse side effects include:

 General Suggestions

-- Stop at least 2 weeks before having surgery
+- Cease taking it at least two weeks before having surgery, including dental surgery.

 - Magnesium can cause diarrhea at doses above 350 mg